 Ongoing Compliance.
 As anti-terrorism and foreign policy programs evolve and related rules change, the nature and extent of permitted and prohibited activities could change; for instance, additional countries or persons could become subject to embargoes or sanctions programs, or existing embargoes could be lifted, or sanctions programs relaxed.
 Also, additional or different requirements may be applicable to Berkshire companies that are not U.S. persons or that are doing business outside of the U.S. Each Berkshire subsidiary should monitor applicable sanctions programs and other trade restrictions to ensure that its policies remain current.
 Berkshire subsidiary employees should consult with their Compliance Officer to confirm compliance with applicable requirements before entering into any contractual or business relationship with persons or involving countries implicating potential embargoes or sanctions programs.
-Berkshire subsidiaries should retain all OFAC related records (including screening records, license information, etc.) for a minimum of ten years.

-Guidance regarding OFAC's expectations regarding risk assessments and compliance is available at A Framework for OFAC Compliance Commitments.
+Guidance regarding OFAC's expectations regarding risk assessments and compliance is available at https://home.treasury.gov/system/files/126/framework_ofac_cc.pdf.

-VI.
-OTHER RESTRICTED TRANSACTIONS
+V. OTHER RESTRICTED TRANSACTIONS

 Export and Import Compliance.
 Through various statutes and regulations including, but not limited to, the International Traffic in Arms Regulations ("ITAR"), the EAR, the Importation of Arms, Ammunition and Implements of War regulations and U.S. Customs laws and regulations (collectively "U.S. Import and Export Control Laws"), the U.S. Government controls the import (permanent and temporary) into and the export (temporary and permanent) directly from the U.S., or indirectly from or through a foreign country, of products, software and technology/technical data; and the provision of related defense services to foreign persons/nationals.
-In addition, the ITAR includes registration requirements for U.S. manufacturers (including processors) and brokers of defense articles subject to the ITAR, even if those companies do not export from the U.S. These regulations also prohibit any unlicensed release of controlled technical information to certain foreign nationals within the U.S., which are "deemed" to be exports.

-The agencies responsible for administering the EAR and the ITAR have also published lists of parties with which various export or re-export transactions are restricted or off-limits

-(referenced above in the Transactions with Certain Blocked Individuals, Entities and Groups section page 12).
+In addition, the ITAR includes registration requirements for U.S. manufacturers (including processors) and brokers of defense articles subject to the ITAR, even if those companies do not export from the U.S. The ITAR and EAR prohibit exports and re-exports of all commodities subject to their respective controls, as well as exports of covered technology/technical data and software, and the provision of defense services and certain brokering services (even by companies organized abroad), without an applicable export license or approval having been issued, or an applicable exemption or exception being available.
+The EAR and ITAR also prohibit any unauthorized release of controlled technical information to a foreign national; even when the transfer occurs in the U.S., the regulations "deem" the release an export to the individual's country or countries of nationality (this is often called a "deemed export").
+The agencies responsible for administering the EAR and the ITAR have also published lists of parties with which various export or re-export transactions are restricted or off-limits (referenced above in the Transactions with Certain Blocked Individuals, Entities and Groups section page 12).
 It is the policy of each Berkshire subsidiary to comply fully with U.S. Import and Export Control Laws, as well as applicable local export and import laws.
-Each Berkshire subsidiary should evaluate its operations to determine whether it is subject to these regulations and, if so, develop appropriate procedures to address its individual compliance risks, particularly with respect to sensitive items at risk of being diverted to sanctioned countries, entities, or persons.
+Each Berkshire subsidiary should evaluate its operations to determine whether it is subject to these regulations and, if so, develop appropriate procedures to address its individual compliance risks.